woman reading a book

 One way to understand the professional development of a counsellor/psychotherapist is that of an organic process of growth through the experience of professional practice and further training.
 Over time a therapist may develop specialist areas of practice and/or deepen their general skills and competence.
 In this they will be supported by professional colleagues, especially trainers and supervisors, who play an important part in the ongoing formation of a therapist.

-Accreditation is widely recognised within the profession and by employers as a confirmation that a therapist has attained a particular standard.
+Accreditation is widely recognised within the profession, by the NHS and other employers, as a confirmation that a therapist has attained a particular standard.

-With the publication of the SCoPEd Framework (January 2022), standards for training and accreditation have for the first time in the UK, been mapped onto an agreed, shared competency framework.
-The SCoPEd Partnership includes the majority of counselling and psychotherapy membership bodies who hold a Professional Standards Authority accredited register, of which ACC is one.
+With the publication of the SCoPEd Framework (January 2022, amended 2025), standards for training and accreditation have, for the first time in the UK, been mapped onto an agreed, shared competency framework.
+The SCoPEd partnership includes the majority of counselling and psychotherapy membership bodies who hold a Professional Standards Authority accredited register, of which ACC is one.
+Since April 2025, this partnership has been known as the Partnership of Counselling and Psychotherapy Bodies (PCPB).
+Further details are available on their website here.

 The columns within the framework can be understood as a path for progression in the profession.
-One of the benefits of SCoPEd is having these competencies clearly set out so that clients and employers have a clear description of what counsellors and psychotherapists in each column are able to do as a minimum within the five themes of therapy practice.
+One of the benefits of the framework is having these competencies set out so that clients and employers have a clear description of what counsellors and psychotherapists in each column are able to do as a minimum within the five themes of therapy practice.

 ACC members currently align to column A for registered counsellors, column B for accredited counsellors and column C for senior accredited counsellors.